 Bottom line?
 In the process of neighbors helping neighbors, whether for social and learning activities or for neighborly and professional support, we are creating the type of neighborhoods we each want to grow older in.

-But, what if I have helpful adult children in the area?
+I have helpful adult children in the area.
+Do I need NEST?